edneville/please/please.ini.md

 **includedir=[directory]**
 : read .ini files in directory, and continue to next section, if the directory does not exist config parse will fail

-Sections with a name starting 'default' will retain match actions
+Sections with a name starting 'default' will retain match actions including implicit **permit**.

 # MATCHES